What to know about Alzheimer's disease

 While you can’t prevent Alzheimer’s, certain healthy habits may offer some protection:

-• Exercise regularly: Aim for 150 minutes of moderate aerobic exercise or 75 minutes of vigorous aerobic exercise weekly.
+• Exercise regularly.
+Aim for 150 minutes of moderate aerobic exercise or 75 minutes of vigorous aerobic exercise weekly, preferably spread across several days.

-• Add simple, brain-boosting habits, such as reading, to your daily routine.
+• Engage your mind.
+Add simple brain-boosting habits, such as reading, to your daily routine.

-If you experience Alzheimer’s symptoms, don’t wait to see your doctor.
-A prompt diagnosis can let treatment start sooner, which may help you stay independent longer.
+If you experience what you suspect may be Alzheimer’s disease symptoms, don’t wait to see your HCP.
+A prompt diagnosis can let treatment start sooner, which may help you remain independent longer.

 More On